ipp-ementa/ipp-ementa/README.md

 ### IPES

-IPES, or ipp-ementa scraper for short, is the one who fetches canteen menus information by scraping GiCANT website HTML.
+IPES, or ipp-ementa scraper for short, is the one who fetches canteen menus information by scraping Domus website HTML.
 It consumes IPED REST API in order to add new menus.

 ### IPEM